 R – What was the Result of your action?

-An example using the S.T.A.R. method: Can you tell me about a time you solved X problem?
+An example using the S.T.A.R. method: Can you tell me about when you solved X problem?

-Situation – At the last minute, my boss had asked me to reserve a conference room at a nearby hotel for an important meeting of the area directors of our company.
+Situation – At the last minute, my boss asked me to reserve a conference room at a nearby hotel for an important meeting of the area directors of our company.
 This meeting was to be held later that same week.
-Unfortunately, because this request was so last minute, I was unable to find a hotel with an available conference room for the event.
+Unfortunately, because this request was so last minute, I could not find a hotel with an available conference room for the event.

 Task – I needed to find a space large enough to accommodate the 200 attendees of this meeting on very short notice.